 Long Term Disability Benefits vs. Social Security Disability

-Long term disability is similar to Social Security Disability benefits because they are both paid based on a calculation of how much you earned while you were working.
-Before you can receive SSD payments, you must be able to prove that your condition will make impossible for you to return to work for at least a year, though it is not necessary to wait a full year before you begin the
+Long term disability (LTD) serves a similar function as Social Security Disability benefits because they are based on how much you earned while you were able to work.
+You can purchase long term disability through your employer or through an independent agent if it isn't offered at your work.
+Before receiving any SSDI payments, you have to be able to prove that you are unable to work for a year or more due to your condition, even though it is not necessary to wait a full year to begin the application process.

 Experience with Disability Cases

-Our legal team will take the time to answer any questions may have regarding the ways that your long term disability insurance and SSD may overlap, as well as providing guidance to help you take full advantage of your benefits.
+Our Las Vegas Social Security Disability advocates and legal team will take the time to answer any questions you may have regarding the ways that your long term disability insurance and SSD may overlap, as well as providing guidance that will help you take full advantage of your benefits.
 If you encounter difficulty recovering your claim from either source, we may be able to take your case through the process of appeals and hearings or even to court to defend your right to payment.

 Call DAA today at (888) 421-8705 to learn more about your rights and options.